 - Is big data ever going to be for small companies?

+2. Moving nimblyThe reality today is that businesses of all sizes are drowning in data.
+Data is doubling in size every two years, yet only 22 per cent of it can be effectively analysed.
+In fact, roughly only 25 per cent of an organisation’s staff use BI tools for decision-making because either the tools are too hard to use for the everyday employee or they do not meet the needs of the business or of the users.
+This is a challenge that clearly needs to be overcome, yet it is also one that becomes even greater during a merger or acquisition – ultimately, there is twice the amount of data to be put to work.
 When merging with another company, data is inevitably stored in different silos, customer data remains separate to financial data which remains separate to HR data for example.
 There is an opportunity amongst employees to quickly analyse disparate data sets.
 After all, in today’s fast moving business environment, having access to actionable data that is contextually relevant, and delivered in real time, is critical to being nimble, proactive and allowing all business users to make better decisions.

 3. Creating the right cultureIt’s of no surprise that when one organisation acquires another, there is often a clash of personalities, minds and therefore cultures.
 It’s worth keeping in mind that the most successful organisational cultures are defined by enabling all employees to use company data to make better informed business decisions.
 Whilst going through the M&A process, there is no greater opportunity to build upon employee interest and encourage the training of a wider skillset so that every employee possesses the analytic skills needed to thrive in this data-driven economy.
 Businesses will be able to improve the speed and confidence in all future business decisions if – and when – armed with a full repertoire of analytic technologies and mind-sets.
 Building a common cultural bond into the organisation, by creating a data-driven approach, will allow success to be in sight.
 Through taking this approach, each answer to every business decision will be made clearer.
 It’s crucial that all employees are able to use and digest company data to make better informed future business decisions.
 How quickly this process can be managed is what defines a successful acquisition.
 What many organisations aren’t aware of is how effective and intelligent data management and analytics can help drive M&A victory.
 No matter how a business utilises the silos of data in its possession, there is no doubt that today, an enterprise lives or dies based on its ability to make decisions in an accurate, timely and effective manner.
 With the availability of so much data and the capability of modern analytics tools, the opportunities that big data has to offer throughout the M&A process makes for success to be in reach.
 Brian Gentile is senior vice president and general manager at TIBCO.
 Image: Shutterstock

 Share this story